Photographic Alliance of Great Britain

 The Photographic Alliance of Great Britain (known as the PAGB) is the umbrella organisation that provides benefits and co-ordinates specific events for the majority of photographic clubs and societies in England, Scotland, Wales & Northern Ireland.
 (Hence its scope is in fact not merely Great Britain, but rather the United Kingdom.)

 The PAGB does this through 15 regional organisations known as federations.
 These events and benefits apply variously to individual photographers, to societies and clubs, and to the federations themselves.

 History

-Photographers joined together to form photographic clubs and societies from the early-1840s onwards.
-The Leeds Photographic Society was established in 1852, and the London Photographic Society (which became the Royal Photographic Society) in 1853.
+Photographers joined to form photographic clubs and societies from the early-1840s onwards.
+The Leeds Photographic Society was established in 1852, and the Photographic Society of London in January 1853 (which became the Royal Photographic Society).

 Affiliation

 The Royal Photographic Society, then known as the Photographic Society of Great Britain, became central in acting as a coordinating body for camera clubs and photographic societies in Britain, and the Society was frequently referred to as the 'parent body' in its relationship to other British photographic organisations.
 The strengthening of links between clubs and societies was started in 1890 when the Society considered a proposal to establish a photographic institute which it circulated to all societies.
 This scheme failed to gain momentum and an affiliation committee was established which reported back to The Society's Council in April 1891.
 An alternative affiliation scheme promoted by The Camera Club in London failed to gain any significant support.

 The 1891 committee noted that 'it would be desirable if the majority of local Photographic Societies could be affiliated to the Parent Society...such a scheme ought to be practical and useful'.
 The scheme would: